purarue/gitsigns-yadm.nvim/README.md

     yadm_repo_git = vim.fn.expand("~/.local/share/yadm/repo.git"),
     shell_timeout_ms = 2000, -- how many milliseconds to wait for yadm to finish
-    disable_inside_gitdir = true -- disable if currently in a git repository }
+    disable_inside_gitdir = true -- disable if currently in a git repository on_yadm_attach = nil, -- callback function that is called when we successfully attach to a yadm file }
 ```